wagtail/wagtail/docs/reference/pages/model_reference.rst

 ``Revision``
 ============

-Every time a page is edited a new ``Revision`` is created and saved to the database.
+Every time a page is edited, a new ``Revision`` is created and saved to the database.
 It can be used to find the full history of all changes that have been made to a page and it also provides a place for new changes to be kept before going live.

 - Revisions can be created from any :class:`~wagtail.models.Page` object by calling its :meth:`~Page.save_revision` method
 - The content of the page is JSON-serialisable and stored in the :attr:`~Revision.content` field